jenna-tb-ekwealor/academic-kickstart/content/post/nicar2020/index.md

 - album: nicaralbum
   image: pig.JPG
-  caption: A very exciting moment: running into this adorable (but damaging, I know) feral pig in the Honey Island swamp.
+  caption: A very exciting moment running into this adorable (but damaging, I know) feral pig in the Honey Island swamp.

 - album: nicaralbum
   image: mangrove.JPG